matn7/Google-Platform-Notes/gcp/SecurityAndNetworkingPracticeTest.md

 - Storage buckets

 ```
-Health checks monitor the health of VMs used with load balancersnear line storage is a type of Cloud Storage,
+* Health checks monitor the health of VMs used with load balancers.
-storage devices or buckets are not health checked.
+* Near line storage is a type of Cloud Storage, storage devices or buckets are not health checked.
 ```

 **Question 5: What record type is used to specify the IPv4 address of a domain?**